Introduction

 At what point in the planning process should BNG be considered?

-BNG needs to be considered at the very start of the design process with baseline habitat surveys informing the design in accordance with the mitigation hierarchy.
+BNG needs to be considered at the very start of the design process with baseline habitat surveys informing the design following the mitigation hierarchy.

 Further details on the mitigation hierarchy, BNG and when to consider BNG can be found in Sections 5 and 7 of SPD11.